 You can also think of quantifying revenue uplifts as well as cost savings – two different buckets that can lead to a better ROI.

 A Focus on Customer Success Creates Brand Advocates

 Customer success isn’t just about reducing churn, though that’s an important metric.
-It’s about ensuring that your customers’ needs are met, beyond the point where they’re simply “satisfied” with your service.
+It’s about ensuring that your customers’ needs are met beyond the point where they’re simply “satisfied” with your service.
 As greater customer success is achieved, your users turn into your advocates, recommending your product to their industry peers, and increasing your new sales.
-Learn more by downloading the Go Beyond Retention whitepaper on proven ways to keep customers coming back – and spending more.